US judge in Kentucky blocks Biden Title IX rules, says ‘sex,’ ‘gender identity’ not the same thing

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

-The post US judge in Kentucky blocks Biden Title IX rules, says ‘sex,’ ‘gender identity’ not the same thing appeared first on West Virginia Watch.
+The post US judge in Kentucky blocks Biden Title IX rules, says ‘sex,’ ‘gender identity’ not the same thing appeared first on Virginia Mercury.